I recognize that I have a responsibility to read, understand, and follow the Standards and Code of Ethics established by ISNA Chaplaincy Services.

 I am committed to continue my Islamic and professional education to be better equipped to serve people and perform my duties.
 I will maintain high standards of educational and professional competence, and will actively strive to develop my knowledge and skills as a Muslim chaplain.

 I recognize the boundaries of my competence, and will refer questions and matters that fall outside my religious and professional competency to others.
-I will seek the advice of the ISNA Chaplaincy Board in matters that have implications to the larger Muslim American Community
+I will seek the advice of the ISNA Chaplaincy Services in matters that have implications to the larger Muslim American Community

 I will maintain self-discipline as a Muslim in such ways as establishing regular prayer and required worship obligations, endeavoring to maintain wholesome family relationships, and engaging in educational and recreational activities that promote professional and personal development.
 I will seek to maintain good health habits.

 I will hold in trust Islamic traditions and practices, and pledge to not exploit my authority and position to advance my own interest at others’ expense.

 I will show personal love for, and fear of, God in my life and work, as I strive together with my colleagues to preserve the dignity, maintain the discipline, and promote the integrity of the profession to which we have been called.

 I recognize the special power afforded me as an endorsed chaplain.
 I will never use that power in ways that violate the personhood of another human being, religiously, emotionally or sexually.
 I will use my office only for that which is best for the persons in my care..